Now is the time to update and optimize your online donation forms and donation pages!

 Donors may make mobile donations through any of the following methods:

 - Interacting with mobile-responsive peer-to-peer fundraising pages

 When your donation pages (and the forms they include!) are easy to use on mobile devices, your donors can effortlessly give to you wherever they are.
-It’s convenient, engaging, and widely accessible for a number of on-the-go supporters.
+It’s convenient, engaging, and widely accessible for your on-the-go supporters.

 2. Recurring Giving

-With online donations, you can make recurring giving easy for your donors and increase your donor retention rates.
+With a good donation page, you can make recurring giving easy for your donors and increase your donor retention rates.